Welcome to the Department of Philosophy at the University of Münster!

-The course catalog (KVV) for the current semester can be found here.
-In addition, please refer to the LSF alongside the course catalog for course information.
-To configure your own KVV, please see the tutorial (in German) presented here.
+The course catalogue (KVV) for the current semester can be found here.
+In addition, please refer to the LSF in combination with the course catalogue for further course information.
+To configure your own KVV, please see our tutorial (in German).

-Advanced students, doctoral candidates, and academic colleagues have the opportunity to form reading groups to discuss particular themes and texts.
-Participation in a reading group is optional in the Master’s program in philosophy.
-Use the navigation in the left-hand column to learn more about the current reading groups.
-If you are an advanced student interested in organizing a reading group, or if you have already formed a reading group and would like it to be displayed on the homepage, please contact Dr. Sibille Mischer.
+Graduate students, doctoral candidates and academic colleagues have the opportunity to form reading groups to discuss particular themes and texts.
+Participation in a reading group is optional in the master’s programme in philosophy.
+Use the navigation on the left to learn more about the current reading groups.
+If you are a graduate student interested in organising a reading group, or if you have already formed a reading group and would like to advertise it on the homepage, please contact Dr Sibille Mischer.

-Every year one renowned philosopher is chosen to be the distinguished speaker for the Münster Lecture in Philosophy (Münstersche Vorlesungen zur Philosophie), established in 1997.
-The chosen philosopher gives an evening lecture and participates in a one or two day colloquium, where students are able to directly engage him or her in conversation.
+Every year a renowned philosopher is chosen to be the distinguished speaker for the Münster Lecture in Philosophy (Münstersche Vorlesungen zur Philosophie), established in 1997.
+The invited philosopher gives an evening lecture and participates in a one- or two-day colloquium where students are able to directly engage with him/her in discussion.
 Further information can be found here.

 More philosophy at the WWU:

-Other institutions associated with the Department of Philosophy also hold lectures on philosophical themes on a regular basis.
-Of particular relevance are the lectures and courses offered by the Centre for Bioethics and the Center for Philosophy of Science.
+Other institutes associated with the Department of Philosophy hold lectures on philosophical themes on a regular basis.
+Of particular relevance are the lectures and courses offered by the Centre for Bioethics and the Center for Philosophy of Science (ZfW).

-This section showcases the diverse areas of research at the Department of Philosophy at the University of Münster.
+This section presents the diverse areas of research at the Department of Philosophy at the University of Münster.

-In the History of Philosophy, some notable examples include:
+In History of Philosophy, some notable examples include:

 - Kant and German Idealism